This low carb breakfast casserole is LITERALLY a life (or should I say low carb meal plan) saver.

 - 2 Tablespoons Mild Tasting Oil (see notes below)

 - Prep.
 Preheat oven to 375 F and grease a 9x13 casserole dish.

 - Cook sausage.
-Add breakfast sausage to a large skillet over medium heat.
+Add breakfast sausage (1 pound) to a large skillet over medium heat.
 Break the meat into small pieces while the sausage cooks.
 Once browned and no longer pink, remove to a paper towel-lined plate.

 - Bake in the oven for 35-40 minutes.
 You'll know the casserole is done once the center is set and the edges begin to brown.
 Enjoy!